raymondsquared/case-studies/grpc/go/README.md

 ## Features

 - **gRPC Server & Client**: Complete implementation of a service
   - Server: Implements a gRPC service that handles incoming requests, processes data, and returns responses.
+[See screenshot](#screenshot---grpc-server).
   - Client: Connects to the gRPC server primarily for sending requests to the server.

 - **Protocol Buffers**: Type-safe message definitions in a compressed format.

   - Compact Data Storage: Protobuf encodes data in a compact binary format, which significantly reduces payload size.